 The firm maximises profits at Q1, P1 where MR=MC.
 Thus a change in MC, may not change the market price.

 The kinked demand curve makes certain assumptions

 - Firms are profit maximisers.

-- If one firm increases price, other firms won’t follow suit.
-Therefore, for a price increase demand is price elastic.
+- If one firm increases the price, other firms won’t follow suit.
+Therefore, for a price increase, demand is price elastic.

 - If one firm cuts price, other firms will follow suit because they don’t want to lose market share.
 Therefore, for a price cut, demand is price inelastic.

 - This is how we get the ‘kinked demand curve

 - It doesn’t explain how the price was arrived at in the first place.

 - Firms may engage in price competition.

 If firms in oligopoly collude and form a cartel, then they will try and fix the price at the level which maximises profits for the industry.
 They will then set quotas to keep output at the profit maximising level.